 Some examples of past Veteran Services events include Veterans Day celebrations, Stand Down, Military Ball, Halloween Mixer, Family Fun Day, and much more!
 We also host educational “Lunch and Learns” on a regular basis which have focused on such topics as military to civilian resume writing, financial planning, entrepreneurship, and much more.
 Enjoy our events and meet your peers from around campus!

-To keep up to date on all upcoming events, check out the Veteran Services event calendar on our Blackboard Portal, or the Veteran Services The Weekly Roll-up! (see below for more information)
+To keep up to date on all upcoming events, subscribe to the Veteran Services The Weekly Roll-up or email us at firstname.lastname@example.org. (see below for more information)

 The Weekly Roll-up